ahc224/ACportfolio/index.md

 ![Chart 1](https://github.com/ahc224/ahc224.github.io/blob/gh-pages/Comparison_of_Big_Tech_Revenues_Apple_Revenue_Microsoft_Revenue_Sony_Revenue_chartbuilder.png?raw=true)

-## Chart Project 2
+## Lehigh Schools Student Ratios, 2015-19

-> This chart displays the percentage of the ratio between three different schools over the course of five separate schools at Lehigh University.
-The percentages fluctuate constantly, so it is important to look at the statistics before making any decisions on what school is best for prospective students when applying to Lehigh University.
+> This chart displays the percentage ratio between three different schools over the course of five separate schools at Lehigh University.
+The percentages fluctuate constantly, meaning that the school is constantly changing interests and maintaining a diverse population of students who want to learn different subjects all the time.

 >[Lehigh Ratios](https://oirsa.lehigh.edu/university-profile)

 ![Chart 2](https://github.com/ahc224/ahc224.github.io/blob/gh-pages/Percentage_Ratio_of_Students_in_Lehigh_Arts___Sciences_Business_Engineering_chartbuilder.png?raw=true)

-## Chart Project 3
+## Country GDP vs. Happiness

-> The chart below displays the relationship between a country's GDP and its happiness level.
+> The chart below displays the relationship between a country’s GDP and its happiness level.
 While there is no specific unit of happiness, the chart shows this relationship in comparison to their respective countries, based on their GDP.
 In this case, I created a scatter plot in order to show the distinct points in the data, since the trend is visible, but vague.
-In general, the higher the GDP of the country, the more happy it is, with happiness being based on its citizens.
-Due to Chartbuilder limitations, I could not show the names of the actual countries; however, this can be easily bypassed by searching each country's GDP.
+In general, the higher the GDP of the country, the more happy it is, up until the data reaches a plateau after the GDP crosses $40,000.
+Due to Chartbuilder limitations, I could not show the names of the actual countries; however, this can be easily bypassed by searching each country’s GDP.

 >[Dataset](https://docs.google.com/spreadsheets/d/1GqouSzpED6AiwiO778FcIerDmM27A0sXcteGO7Dvad8/edit)

 ![Chart 3](https://github.com/ahc224/ahc224.github.io/blob/gh-pages/Life_satisfaction_in_Cantril_Ladder_(World_Happiness_Report_2019)_Life_satisfaction_in_Cantril_Ladder_(World_Happiness_Report_2019)_chartbuilder.png?raw=true)

-## Chart 2, Subscriber Count
+## Subscriber Count

-> The chart below describes the relationship between the subseriber counts of the two biggest Youtubers on Youtube.
+> The chart below describes the relationship between the subscriber counts of the two biggest Youtubers on Youtube.
 Youtube is a platform where creators can create whatever videos they want, and upload them with the world.
-To me, These two Youtubers who have culminated over 100 million subscribers as of January 2020 are the face of the platform, with some of the biggest fanbases in the world.
+These two Youtubers have culminated over 100 million subscribers as of January 2020, and are the face of the platform with some of the biggest fanbases in the world.
 In addition, I found it surprising that T-Series, a music channel based in India, started extremely small but grew to overtake even PewDiePie in only the past few years.
-To me, this shows the evolution of how society as a whole is evolving through separate interests, as even the smallest of creators can grow with enough time and effort.
-It should be noted that I did in fact create the last time stamp, January 2020, but Chartbuilder did not display this information on the actual graph.
+This shows the evolution of how society as a whole is evolving through separate interests, as even the smallest of creators can grow with enough time and effort.

 >[PewDiePie](https://www.statista.com/statistics/681070/pewdiepie-subscriber-numbers/)